Pergamon Ancient City

 Google Street View 360º Image of Pergamon Altar in Berlin

 Constructed in the early 2nd century B.C. during the reign of King Eumenes II (reign 197-159 B.C.), the altar stood on a sacred site in the Acropolis.
 It was dedicated to Zeus (the king of gods) and Athena Nikephoros (goddess, the bringer of victory).
-The altar in Berlin is decorated with high relief with scenes with over 100 slabs depicting the Gigantomachy, the mythological battle between the gods and the giants, the symbol of the victory of the Attalid kings over the Galatians, a victory of civilization over barbarity.
+The altar in Berlin is decorated with high relief with scenes with over 100 slabs depicting the Gigantomachy, the mythological battle between the gods and the giants, the symbol of the victory of the Attalid kings over the Galatians, a triumph of civilization over barbarity.
 On the raised base, in front of the 20-metre-wide grand staircase runs a horseshoe-shaped Ionic colonnade, the back wall of which is adorned with a frieze depicting scenes from the life of Telephus, who was considered to be the mythical founder of Pergamon, as well as the ancestor of the Attalids.

 Theatre of Pergamon

 The Hellenistic theatre at Pergamon is the centrepiece of the Acropolis.
-The first theatre on the site was built in the late 3rd century B.C. in the early period of the Attalid Kingdom and was expanded during the time of Eumenes II (reign 197-159) when inspired by the Acropolis of Athens; he embarked on a major improvement of the Acropolis of Pergamon including the Altar of Zeus and Pergamon Library.
+The first theatre on the site was built in the late 3rd century B.C. in the early period of the Attalid Kingdom and was expanded during the time of Eumenes II (reign 197-159) when inspired by the Acropolis of Athens; he embarked on a significant improvement of the Acropolis of Pergamon including the Altar of Zeus and Pergamon Library.
 Fragments of stone wall masonry from the retaining wall of the theatre remain, but other ruins are of later Byzantine origin.
 The theatre is positioned against the steep Acropolis incline, allowing the building area at the top of the hill for the municipal buildings of Pergamon.

 The theatre at Pergamon has 27 rows of seats and is divided into three horizontal seating sections.
 Two horizontal walkways separate the upper and lower sections of the seating, and radiating stairways divide each of the three sections into wedge-shaped seating sections.
 The seats are made from andesite and trachyte, except for a marble seat of honour, located above the centre of the first diazoma separating the upper and lower seating areas.